Ecohackerfarm/powerplant/docs/dev_docs.markdown

     running `docker pull mongo`
 4. Clone the [git
     repository](https://github.com/Ecohackerfarm/powerplant.git)
+5. run `npm install` to get all packages installed
+6. generate a private key and export it as a string in `/jwt-secret.js`
+   ex: `export default 'random-string-comes-here'`
-5. Start the Docker image by running `npm run mongo`
+7. Start the Docker image by running `npm run mongo`
-6. Run the Firebase data migration by running `npm run migrate`
+8. Run the Firebase data migration by running `npm run migrate`
-7. At this point, everything should be set up.
+9. At this point, everything should be set up.
 Run `npm test` to make sure everything is working, and `npm start` to begin serving the website on `http://localhost:8080`
-8. Done!
+10. Done!

 Architecture
 ============